The work of Andy Wolf falls under a creative commons license...

 Here at the end of Zeedijk is the Jolly Joker coffeeshop.
 The playful name reminds me of a fictitious pub named "the Inebriated Gremlin" from an episode of the Avengers, in both cases the names may reflect what is to become of their customers.

-The Jolly Joker has maintained a good reputation as a cozy place with a modest assortment of hashish and weed for sale at good prices.
-They have a good location overlooking the Nieuwe markt ( a large market area) and the 15th century Waag: A castle-like building which functioned as a gate house and weigh station through past centuries.
+The Jolly Joker has maintained a good reputation as a cozy place with a modest assortment of hashish and weed for sale at reasonable prices.
+They have a good location overlooking the Nieuwe markt (a large market area) and the 15th century Waag: a castle-like building which functioned as a gate house and weigh station through past centuries.

 Around the immediate area you will find China town, Nieuwe markt and the famous Red Light District.
 There has been a recent make over in much of this area as it heads toward Centraal Station.
 The streets along the canals are in good shape, with a lot more pedestrian traffic heading to the bars and shops along Zeedijk.
 The new feel makes the whole area worth poking around.